-A timetable of local events will be published here in August as venues and dates are confirmed.
+For students commencing in September 2022 a timetable of local events will be published here as venues and dates are confirmed.

 - All new students must first register online via this website https://www.bristol.ac.uk/students/new/register/.
-Online registration dates are yet to be confirmed.
+Online registration will open in late August for students commencing in September.

-- University Welcome Week will take place alongside the registration period.
+- University Welcome Week will take place alongside the registration period in the week commencing 19th September 2022.
 To complement the School and Faculty Welcome Week activities, a range of induction activities will also be arranged by the University of Bristol Students Union, the Bristol Doctoral College and the University of Bristol Global Lounge.

 - International students should look at the Global Lounge Welcome programme.
 It includes fun student life webinars – current students sharing tips about different aspects of student life, daily Ask me anything sessions, Social activities, Virtual and Campus tours.